hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   * if there are 1 or more clues in the bank, they are not allowed to discard on their next turn
 * If you see someone blind-play their chop and it works, your first thought may be that it could be a *Scream Blind-Play*.
 However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
 * Note that a *Stop Blind-Play* (listed below) is almost exactly the same as this move, but it has a completely different interpretation.
 Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.
-* This convention was deleted due to only being used in 2-player games.
+* This convention was deleted due to lack of use (outside of 2-player games).

 ### The Stop Blind-Play (Blind-Playing Chop)